MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Securing-Domain-Controllers-Against-Attack.md

 ## Domain Controller Operating Systems

 You should run all domain controllers on the newest version of Windows Server that is supported within your organization and prioritize decommissioning of legacy operating systems in the domain controller population.
 By keeping your domain controllers current and eliminating legacy domain controllers, you can often take advantage of new functionality and security that may not be available in domains or forests with domain controllers running legacy operating system.

-Domain controllers should be freshly installed and promoted rather than upgraded from previous operating systems or server roles; that is, do not perform in-place upgrades of domain controllers or run the AD DS Installation Wizard on servers on which the operating system is not freshly installed.
-By implementing freshly installed domain controllers, you ensure that legacy files and settings are not inadvertently left on domain controllers, and you simplify the enforcement of consistent, secure domain controller configuration.
+> [!NOTE]
+> As for any security-sensitive and single-purpose configuration, we recommend that you deploy the operating system in [Server Core](/windows-server/administration/server-core/what-is-server-core) installation option.
+It provides multiple benefits, such as minimizing attack surface, improving performance and reducing the likelihood of human error.
+It is recommended that all operations and management are performed **remotely,** from dedicated highly secured endpoints such as [Privileged access workstations (PAW)](/security/compass/privileged-access-devices) or [Secure administrative hosts](/windows-server/identity/ad-ds/plan/security-best-practices/implementing-secure-administrative-hosts).

 ## Secure Configuration of Domain Controllers

 A number of freely available tools, some of which are installed by default in Windows, can be used to create an initial security configuration baseline for domain controllers that can subsequently be enforced by GPOs.
-These tools are described here.
+These tools are described in [Administer security policy settings](/windows/security/threat-protection/security-policy-settings/administer-security-policy-settings) section of Microsoft operating systems documentation.

-### Security Configuration Wizard

-All domain controllers should be locked down upon initial build.
-This can be achieved using the Security Configuration Wizard that ships natively in Windows Server to configure service, registry, system, and WFAS settings on a "base build" domain controller.
-Settings can be saved and exported to a GPO that can be linked to the Domain Controllers OU in each domain in the forest to enforce consistent configuration of domain controllers.
-If your domain contains multiple versions of Windows operating systems, you can configure Windows Management Instrumentation (WMI) filters to apply GPOs only to the domain controllers running the corresponding version of the operating system.

-### Microsoft Security Compliance Toolkit

-[Microsoft Security Compliance Toolkit](https://microsoft.com/download/details.aspx?id=55319) domain controller settings can be combined with Security Configuration Wizard settings to produce comprehensive configuration baselines for domain controllers that are deployed and enforced by GPOs deployed at the Domain Controllers OU in Active Directory.

 ### RDP Restrictions